 5. But moderns only arrive at this conclusion, argues Lewis, because they accept a priori that the supernatural does not exist, that matter is all there is.

-This does kind of affirm my statement that since all people are born separated from God, the will never know specifically about God, therefore, they will not seek him.
+This does kind of affirm my statement thatsince all people are born separated from God, the will never know specifically about God, therefore, they will not seek him.
 However, this contradicts Romans 1 which says all people know God exists because of creation.
 This is not a saving knowledge of God.
 One can't be saved unless God specifically reveals Jesus to him.
 And since people now have special revelation from God about who he is and what he did for us in Jesus, there are those that still reject the truth because they were never God's sheep, like in John 10.
 If people knew the true God in his glory, they would be frightened and run away like the demons.
 We all know that there is a world beyond this one; God just has to kidnap our hearts before we can even want to love him.

 6. Approaching reality from the bottom up, they insist that the higher must always copy the lower; they refuse to consider that the lower might be the copy.

-A huge amen to that.
+A huge amento that.
 In the atheist's folly, he knows that there is a God, that God's way is so much better and more desirable, but since he stifles any knowledge of God, he must resort to empty, sterile substitutes like sex, money, power, fame, and most of these people are miserable, some commit suicide.
 Still, they have no ability to achieve God's world and will never be sorry that they did not surrender to Jesus.

-Markos moves on to discuss The Pilgrim's Regress, an allegorical autobiography by Lewis patterned after Pilgrim's Progress
+Markos moves on to discuss The Pilgrim's Regress, an allegorical autobiography by Lewis patterned after Pilgrim's Progress.

 A1.
 Whereas Christian's journey begins with a clear vision of the gospel of Christ, John's [Lewis's pilgrim} journey begins with a nameless desire, a flash of joy.

 With this description, one wonders whether Lewis really came to Christ after all.
 Romans 10 makes it clear that people do not come to believe in Christ unless someone preaches them the Gospel, from the Scriptures, specifically about Christ and his cross.
 However, I don't want to think of a heaven without Lewis, so I will assume Lewis heard the Gospel of Christ and his cross preached from the Bible somewhere, it planted a seed in him, and then one day, it finally made sense and he experienced the fulfillment of that joyful longing.
 He may not be able to explain it, but that's what he experienced whether he realizes it or not.
+2. Reared in the repressive, hypocritical town of Puritania, John's only intimation of spiritual truth comes through a mystical glimpse of a distant island.
+3. The sight of that island fills him with a "sweetness and a pang," and he abandons home and a family to seek the object of his desire.

 Fans of the Puritans, such as myself, might cringe at this parody, but then again, I know so many people raised in legalistic religious situations that grew up to seek life and excitement that they never knew in church because they were so stifled under rules and penances.
 Whether the Pentecostal that could never dance, another Pentecostal who learned "electric guitars were of the devil," to Seventh Day Adventists who still have to follow the Jewish rules that Jesus came to destroy, to people who take God's free grace on the cross when Christ took our punishment and say it's too good to be true so now ever little mistake they make, the must overwork themselves in penances and miss out on fully appreciating the blessings God's free love and mercy that was never meant to be earned.